Arpita-deb/Sales_Data_Analysis/README.md

 * How can the sales strategy be improved and optimized based on the sales analysis?

 ## Important Metrics to measure:
 Metrics will help us measure and evaluate the sales performance, and that can provide quantitative and qualitative information about the sales data.
-Some of the important metrics to use for our sales analysis are -
+Some of the important metrics to use for our exploratory data analysis are -

 * Sales volume - The number of units of a product or service sold.
 * Sales revenue/ Total Revenue - The total amount of money received from selling goods or services.
 It's calculated as `Sales Revenue = Sales Volume * Selling Price`.
+* Profit per product - The difference between the selling price and the cost of a product.
+It's calculated as `Profit per Product = Selling Price - Cost of Goods Sold`.
+* Total sales per year/quarter/month - The total sales volume or revenue during a specific time period.
+* Total sales per region/state/county/product/channel/teams - The total sales volume or revenue for a specific category.

+Some more advanced sales metrics are -

+* Year-Over-Year Growth - The percentage change in a variable over a year.
+It's calculated as `Year-Over-Year Growth = (Current Year Value - Last Year Value) / Last Year Value * 100%`.
 * Sales growth rate - The percentage increase in sales over a specific period.
 It's calculated as `Sales Growth Rate = (Current Period Sales - Previous Period Sales) / Previous Period Sales * 100%`.
 * Sales mix - The proportion of each product sold relative to total sales.
 * Sales trends - Patterns or tendencies in sales over a period of time.
-* Profit per product - The difference between the selling price and the cost of a product.
-It's calculated as `Profit per Product = Selling Price - Cost of Goods Sold`.
-* Year-Over-Year Growth - The percentage change in a variable over a year.
-It's calculated as `Year-Over-Year Growth = (Current Year Value - Last Year Value) / Last Year Value * 100%`.
-* Total sales per year/quarter/month - The total sales volume or revenue during a specific time period.
-* Total sales per region/state/county/product/channel/teams - The total sales volume or revenue for a specific category.
 * Average order value - The average amount spent each time a customer places an order.
 It's calculated as `Average Order Value = Total Revenue / Number of Orders`.
 * Sales variance - The difference between actual sales and forecasted sales.
 * Sales forecast accuracy - The closeness of the forecasted sales to the actual sales.
 It's calculated as `Sales Forecast Accuracy = 1 - (Absolute Error / Actual Sales)`.

-## Tools used
+## Tools used:

 * Excel - For data cleaning and wrangling
 * Pivot Table - For analysing data
 * Power BI - For visualizing the data

-## About the Dataset
+## About the Dataset:

 The dataset is created by Udit Kumar Chatterjee and is obtained from [data.world](https://data.world/dataman-udit/us-regional-sales-data).
 It consists of 6 tables, namely-
 1. sales_orders_sheet